OracleCloudTw/CloudNative_Mobile/Integrations/304-IntegrationsLab.md

 ![](images/304/00.postman.body.png)

-(\*Notice: The tests above are not using real data, it just aims for testing the availability of API on ICS)
+(\*Notice: The tests above are not using real data, it just aims for testing the availability of API on OIC)

 5. Click `Send` button to fire the request, you have received Status `200 OK` and response body content like below.

 ![](images/304/00.postman.response.png)

-6. Back to ICS, click the hamburger menu icon on top left corner, and then click `Monitoring`.
+6. Back to OIC, click the hamburger menu icon on top left corner, and then click `Monitoring`.

 ![](images/304/03.monitoring.home.png)

-7. By default, the ICS Monitoring **Dashboard** is shown.
+7. By default, the OIC Monitoring **Dashboard** is shown.
-    The dashboard summarizes entire ICS traffic condition/trend amongst, *CONNECTIONS*, *INTEGRATIONS*, *SUCCESS*, *FAILURES* and other information, which are critical to integration monitoring.
+    The dashboard summarizes entire OIC traffic condition/trend amongst, *CONNECTIONS*, *INTEGRATIONS*, *SUCCESS*, *FAILURES* and other information, which are critical to integration monitoring.
 	(Optional) Notice on the right of dashboard, you can access to `Activity Stream`, `Download Diagnotics Logs` and `Download Incident`.
 Feel free to further explore.

 ![](images/304/04.monitoring.dashboard.png)